chrisRAWrobotics/Orion5/README.md

 * We are considering adding the capability to alter the acceleration profile and torque settings etc from MATLAB.

 ## Python Visualiser Controller
 The `Orion5 Controller.py` program is a 3d controller and visualiser made in Python; it implements OpenGL for graphics rendering.
 The visualiser is designed as an aid to understand the 5 degrees of freedom of Orion5, and also as a way to control the robotic arm visually.
 On launch the program will ask you to select a serial port, if you have an Orion5 connected select its serial port.
 Users can drag the white squares (they are like scroll bars) to move the arm around using our 6 DoF controller.
 The controller sets the tool-point of the robotic arm in cylindrical coordinates, along with tool attack configuration.

 The scrollbar controls are:
-* Far-left: Z height
+* **Far-left:** Z height
-* Inner-left: Tool attack angle in plane of joints
+* **Inner-left:** Tool attack angle in plane of joints
-* Middle-top: Rotation of arm
+* **Middle-top:** Rotation of arm
-* Middle-bottom: Tool-point radius
+* **Middle-bottom:** Tool-point radius
-* Inner-right: Tool attack distance (sets the point at which tool attack rotates about)
+* **Inner-right:** Tool attack distance (sets the point at which tool attack rotates about)
-* Far-right: Claw open/close (or tool rotation if another end-effector was attached)
+* **Far-right:** Claw open/close (or tool rotation if another end-effector was attached)

-### Libraries and versions used:
+### Dependencies:
 * Python 3.6
 * pip
 * wheel